 A quick look at the history of sugar indicates that its use in dessert recipes was much earlier and more common in England than most people realize.
 Sweetmeats and sugar-sweetened desserts of all sorts were enjoyed from the very beginning of the Medieval Era.

-According to P. W. Hammond's "Food and Feast in Medieval England," sugar was being imported as early as the 1154-1189 reign of Henry II for use as a common sweetener, and "by 1264 the price had dropped to 2s./lb … and by 1334 it could be bought for 7d."(1)
+According to P. W. Hammond's "Food and Feast in Medieval England," sugar was being imported from Italy and Spain as early as the 1154-1189 reign of Henry II for use as a common sweetener, and "by 1264 the price had dropped to 2s./lb … and by 1334 it could be bought for 7d."(1)

 King Edward I used large amounts of sugar during his 1272-1307 reign, "6258 lb in 1288,"(2) and sugar imports steadily increased under later monarchs.